hypirion/clj-xchart/docs/tutorial.md

 managed to get heap dumps when using it).
 I would recommend to check out the performance before using the PDF option in production.
 The other vector formats seems to work fine though.

+If you use `view` on a chart, it seems like the chart's dimensions could be changed.
+So if you view it, scale the window a bit, then write it to a file, then the size could differ from what you originally intended it to be.